BenWiederhake/intermediate-ca-bundle/README.md

 - Create a CAINFO bundle of PEM certificates by concatenating the results
 - Use that with curl/requests/whatever you want

-To save resources and avoid hammering the Mozilla serverswith thousands of requests, I created an easily-downloadable bundle at [https://raw.githubusercontent.com/BenWiederhake/intermediate-ca-bundle/blob/intermediate_certs.pem](https://raw.githubusercontent.com/BenWiederhake/intermediate-ca-bundle/blob/intermediate_certs.pem).
-Please be nice to github and don't hammer that URL either.
+To save resources and avoid hammering the Mozilla servers with thousands of requests, I created an easily-downloadable bundle at [https://raw.githubusercontent.com/BenWiederhake/intermediate-ca-bundle/blob/intermediate_certs.pem](https://raw.githubusercontent.com/BenWiederhake/intermediate-ca-bundle/blob/intermediate_certs.pem).
+Please be nice to GitHub and don't hammer that URL either.
 I promise the file won't change that often, simply to save my own resources.

 Note that by construction, this bundle will become outdated rather quickly, so you should rebuild/refetch it about every week or so.